panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 [Try the demo.](https://codesandbox.io/s/factorial-without-memoization-26yp4?file=/src/App.js)

-Every time you change the input value, the factorial calculation function is invoked `factorialOf(n)` and `'factorialOf(n) called!'` is logged to console.
+Every time you change the input value, the factorial is calculated `factorialOf(n)` and `'factorialOf(n) called!'` is logged to console.

 On the other side, each time you click *Re-render* button, `inc` state value is updated.
 Updating `inc` state value triggers `<CalculateFactorial />` re-rendering.
-But, as a secondary effect, the factorial is recalculate too and `'factorialOf(n) called!'` is logged to console each time you click *Re-render*.
+But, as a secondary effect, during re-rendering the factorial is recalculated again &mdash; `'factorialOf(n) called!'` is logged to console.

 How can you memoize the factorial calculation when the component re-renders?
 Welcome `useMemo()` hook!